Skip to content

 What's New in 4.0

 Atmosphere 4.0 is the JDK 21+ rewrite of the framework.
 The 4.0.0 release shipped the core platform migration (Jakarta EE 10, virtual threads, Jetty 12 / Tomcat 11, native image support, rooms, AI streaming SPI, MCP, TypeScript client).
-Since then the 4.0.x line has grown into a full multi-agent runtime — unified agent annotations, seven pluggable AI runtimes, orchestration primitives, WebTransport/HTTP3, React Native support, and major compatibility refreshes.
+Since then the 4.0.x line has grown into a full multi-agent runtime — unified agent annotations, twelve pluggable AI runtimes, orchestration primitives, WebTransport/HTTP3, React Native support, and major compatibility refreshes.

-The latest build tracks Spring Boot 4.0.5 (Spring Framework 6.2.8), Quarkus 3.31.3, Jackson 3.1.1, and atmosphere.js 5.0.22, and requires JDK 21 as a minimum.
+The latest build tracks Spring Boot 4.0.6, Quarkus 3.36.0, Jackson 3.1.1, and atmosphere.js 5.0.24, and requires JDK 21 as a minimum.

 This page is a highlights reel.
 For the per-patch history, see the CHANGELOG.